In this DemoCreator review, I will tell you everything you need to know about the software; that’s the

-DemoCreator is a dedicated screen recording and simplified video editing software by Wondershare.
+DemoCreator is a screen recording and simplified video editing software by Wondershare.

-With DemoCreator, you can capture your computer screen, including presentations and games, and edit the recordings with their built-in video editor.
+With DemoCreator, you can record your computer screen, including presentations and games, and edit the content with their built-in video editor.

 Some of you may have heard of the recent Filmora Scrn software, which is no longer available.
 Well, DemoCreator is the reincarnation of Filmora Scrn.
 I’ll go into more detail below on what’s different in DemoCreator.